Cabinet of the State of East Indonesia

-First Malewa cabinet (13 January 1947 – 2 June 1947)
+First Nadjamuddin cabinet (13 January 1947 – 2 June 1947)

 At the Denpasar Conference (18-24 December 1946) organized by Acting Governor-General of the Dutch East Indies Hubertus van Mook, the State of East Indonesia was established with Balinese noble Tjokorda Gde Raka Soekawati was elected head of state designated as president, and Nadjamuddin Daeng Malewa was appointed as prime minister-designate.
 Following discussions between the two men in Jakarta, the cabinet was announced and inaugurated on 13 January 1947 with the composition as follows:

 As the provisional legislature had achieved very little in its first session, a number of its members proposed giving the cabinet unlimited powers to pass laws pending their later approval by the legislature.
-The cabinet would resign to allow the prime minister a free reign to make new appointments and form a cabinet with majority political support.
+The cabinet would resign to allow the prime minister a free rein to make new appointments and form a cabinet with majority political support.
 Nadjamuddin Daeng Malewa held a series of meetings with political supporters and opponents in late May 1947 to decide on the composition of his revised cabinet.

-Second Malewa cabinet (2 June 1947 – 11 October 1947)
+Second Nadjamuddin cabinet (2 June 1947 – 11 October 1947)

-The second Nadjamuddin Daeng Malewa cabinet was announced on 31 May 1947. its composition was:
+The second cabinet, also headed by Nadjamuddin Daeng Malewa was announced on 31 May 1947. its composition was:

 In December 1947, Prime Minister Nadjamuddin Daeng Malewa was charged with corruption while he and president Soekawati were on an overseas visit, ending his term of office and his second cabinet.